-In response to a national accreditation requirement, the Center has begun conducting an annual technology assessment, and updating or replacing equipment as necessary.
+In response to a national accreditation requirement, TTBH has begun conducting an annual technology assessment, and updating or replacing equipment as necessary.

 A significant portion of services are delivered in the community.
 The staff providing these services use laptop computers while in the community to increase their efficiency.
 Technology demands have shifted to keep pace with the change.
-Currently, TTBH uses Anasazi software system for both clinical and financial services.
-During 2015 the center implemented a new time and attendance system from Kronos, and we will be moving to a new HR system within the next year.
-During 2016 the center will be converting the fiscal system from Cerner to another software due to the fact that Cerner will no longer be supporting the Fiscal or HR systems.
+Currently, TTBH uses Cerner/Anasazi software system for both clinical and financial services.
+During 2015 the Center began implementation of a new time and attendance system from Kronos, we have completed the move into Kronos for the HR talent and recruitment.
+During 2017 the Center is converting the fiscal system from Cerner to Financial Edge which is a web based software created by Blackbaud.
+The moves of both the Payroll/HR system and the Fiscal system were required as the current system will no longer be supporting either system.

 The clinical system is a vital component of the service delivery system, especially with the Center's continued improvement to its electronic medical record.
 To ensure that the system is dependable and reliable, Management Information System (MIS) staff schedule promotions and enhancements after hours.
-Promotions / enhancements are completed regularly.
+Promotions/enhancements are completed regularly.

 Training sessions are held for first-time users of the clinical system, and as needed for existing staff for changes and to correct problems.
-Key staff actively participates in the Anasazi Users Group.
+Key staff actively participate in the Cerner/Anasazi Users Group.
 The involvement enables staff to receive current information about the system and participate in system design discussions.
 Additionally, the MIS Director is also an active participant in the Texas Council Information Management Consortium.